httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Using content for the Digest field is an error that leads to interoperability problems between peers that implement RFC 3230.

-For the uncertainty of doubt, RFC 3230 was only ever intended to use what HTTP now defines as selected representation data.
+RFC 3230 was only ever intended to use what HTTP now defines as selected representation data.
-The semantic concept of digest and representation are explained alongside the definition of Representation-Digest {{representation-digest}}.
+The semantic concept of digest and representation are explained alongside the definition of [the Repr-Digest field](#representation-digest).

-While the syntax of Digest and Repr-Digest are different, the considerations and examples this document gives to Repr-Digest apply equally to Digest because they operate on the same input data.
+While the syntax of Digest and Repr-Digest are different, the considerations and examples this document gives for Repr-Digest apply equally to Digest because they operate on the same input data;
-See {{state-changing-requests}}, {{security}} and {{usage-in-signatures}}.
+see {{state-changing-requests}}, {{security}} and {{usage-in-signatures}}.

 RFC 3230 could never communicate the digest of HTTP message content in the Digest field;